elimbaum/eecs-senior-project/notes.md

 CMakeLists had to be updated to also install it in ~/llvm.
 However, now for some reason, it can’t find the create function.
 Looks like it’s not in the shared object.
 So somehow not getting compiled...

+Idea for this afternoon: run cmake verbose, figure out how Hello.cpp is being compiled, and why the function is disappearing before it gets to the so.

+Hello.exports, empty file, is required?
+Required by CMakeLists. removing, and everything compiles, and the symbol is there!
+LD_LIBRARY_PATH to get it to work.
+However, this making a shared object. all the other LLVM libs are being statically linked in – will have to figure out how to change that.
+Aha!
+I had written `MODULE` in CMakeLists. removing it links it with everything else statically. cool.
+Ok, well still not being *included* with everything else, so I do have to explicitly link it.
+But that’s ok.

 ### LLVM Codegen

 https://www.llvm.org/docs/CodeGenerator.html or https://releases.llvm.org/6.0.1/docs/CodeGenerator.html